 Christmas in London is BIG!
 London is one of the best cities in the world to experience the lead up to Christmas, when the festive spirit is amped up to the max and with an infinite number of things to do and see.

 In my opinion, the lead up to Christmas is one of the best times of the year to visit London, as it’s one of the seasons when the city truly comes alive.
-London weather around Christmas is cold, but not extreme – and if you’re very lucky you might catch some snow!
+London weather around Christmas is cold, but not extremely so – and if you’re very lucky you might even catch some snow!

 Now, because of its popularity during the holiday season, London does get very busy around Christmas.